openforcefield/open-forcefield-data/construct_benchmarks/README.md

 - Those molecules with low similarity will be served for `stretch` test/benchmark sets which will be more challenging
 - Potentially, an additional assessment of parameter usage will be applied: Molecules in the primary test/benchmark sets should only utilize parameters which are well represented in the training set.

+## Detailed plans/steps:

+### 1. Pull initial set of molecules used for refitting

+Currently checking with Yudong Qiu on how to obtain this exact set from one of his releases.
+In the interim, pulling molecules from QCA datasets utilized in fitting as a starting point.

 ## Manifest

 - `openff_unconstrained-1.0.0-RC1.offxml` from https://github.com/openforcefield/openforcefields; OpenFF 1.0 release candidate 1.
+- `divide_sets.ipynb`, initial Jupyter notebook to attempt dividing up into primary and stretch sets.